 The valve must be installed so that the housing can drain on its own.
-To prevent damage, make sure that
+To prevent damage, make sure that:

-- the valve is installed in the pipe system free of tension and - no foreign materials (e.g. tools, bolts, lubricants) are left in the system. - the valve is installed so that the flow is directed against the valve disc. - the valve is ideally installed in vertical position.
+- the valve is installed in the pipe system free of tension and - no foreign materials (e.g. tools, bolts, lubricants) are left in the system. - the valve is ideally installed in vertical position.